 |Noticeable laceration scars||£5,950 - £17,274||A single disfiguring scar or noticeable laceration scars to the chest, back, hands, arms, or legs.|

-One of the key features associated with our service is the fact that all of our accident at work solicitors work on a No Win No Fee basis.
+One of the key features associated with our service is the fact that all of our panel of accident at work solicitors can work on your case on a No Win No Fee basis.
 This means that anyone can make a claim, irrespective of his or her financial situation.
 This is because you are only going to need to pay legal fees if we manage to successfully secure compensation for you.
 If, for some reason, your case is not a success, you won’t need to pay a penny.
 Not only does this give you peace of mind, but it assures you that we will only take on your case if there is a genuine chance of it being successful.
 We will never waste your time.
-If you opt for an accident at work No Win No Fee solicitor, there is always the chance that they will take on your case irrespective of the likely outcome simply to take your money.
+If you opt to make a claim through an hourly solicitor, there is always the chance that they will take on your case irrespective of the likely outcome, simply to take your money.

 There are many reasons why you should work with us if you want to make an accident at work claim.
 We have many years of experience in the industry, and have helped many personal injury victims to get the compensation they deserve.
 We always aim to get our clients the maximum amount of compensation possible, and we do so in the most efficient manner.
 We know that you are going through a difficult time, which is why we want you to focus on your recovery while we focus on getting you the payout you deserve.

 If you have been injured at work in an accident that was not your fault and you are ready to make a claim, all you need to do is give us a call on 0800 073 8804.
 You will speak to one of our experienced and friendly advisors who will be more than happy to assist you in any manner they can, whether that means answering your queries, providing accident at work compensation case studies, or starting the claim process.

 This takes you to the UK Government website where you will find information on compensation for work injuries.
 You will find out whether you need to report such an incident to HM Revenue & Customs.